enotodden/turbo-virtual-env/README.md

 What it does:
 -------------

-+ Clones LuaJIT and builds it
++ Clones LuaJIT and builds it.
-+ Clones turbo and builds it
++ Clones turbo and builds it.
++ Clones LuaRocks and builds it.
 + Creates a source-able activation script that modifies PATH, etc.